andb0t/MLlab/docs/README.md

 val reg = new LinearRegressor()
 ```

 This is a basic example for the case of a 1D feature vector and a 1D label.
 The training and testing data have been drawn from a linear function with Gaussian noise.
+The figures show the performance on the test set.

 <img src="reg_Linear_reg_test_linear.png" width="500">